 After cooking the meat in the slow cooker or Instant Pot, remove the corned beef and place it in a greased baking pan.

-Here is an awesome trick that makes the corned beef look and tastes fabulous.
+Here is an awesome trick that makes the corned beef look and taste fabulous.
 Heat your oven to 350 degrees and place just the meat on a greased shallow pan FAT side up.
 Lather the fat with mustard and sprinkle with 1/2 cup brown sugar.

 Bake 20-30 minutes until the brown sugar looks crispy.
 This is absolutely the most tender recipe you will ever make.
+The meat will be ‘fork tender’ when finished cooking.
+Delicious!

 Serve immediately with vegetables.